Nanomechanical damping via electron-assisted relaxation of two-level systems: Introduction

-In this Letter, we report the measurements from 10\,\,K down to 30 mK of the damping rate and frequency shift of a high $Q$, high stress silicon nitride NEMS beam, covered with a thin aluminum layer (Fig. \ref{Fig1}).
+In this Article, we report the measurements from 10\,\,K down to 30 mK of the damping rate and frequency shift of a high $Q$, high stress silicon nitride NEMS beam, covered with a thin aluminum layer (Fig. \ref{Fig1}).
 Using different magnetic fields we can tune the metallic layer state from superconducting to normal below 1 K, revealing the unambiguous contribution to nanomechanical damping of the normal state electrons reported for low-stress nanocantilevers \cite{lulla_evidence_2013}.
 To explain this contribution, we quantitatively include a mechanism of TLS relaxation due to the conduction electron bath \cite{hunklinger_chapter_1986} in parallel with phonon-assisted relaxation, for a given fraction of the TLS distribution.
 The reasoning is formally equivalent to the one proposed in \cite{unterreithmeier_damping_2010} where the authors introduce ad hoc a retarded (imaginary in frequency domain) Young's modulus, whose microscopic origin is addressed in our work.
 The data are fit in all regimes, with a minimal set of free parameters.
 For comparison, the model also successfully reproduces the nanocantilever data of Ref. \cite{lulla_evidence_2013}.
+Details on the calculations and additional data can be found in the Supplementary material (see \cite{Suppmat} and references \cite{pohl2002,regal08,zhou2019} therein).
 In addition, we measure the frequency noise as a function of temperature in both normal and superconducting state.
 The magnitude is found to differ substantially between the two states, pointing again towards an electron-assisted mechanism.
 The results together with the model provide an answer to the issue of nano-electro-mechanical damping in (hybrid) metallic systems at low temperatures, consistent with all the related results reported in the literature so far.